 Project Leader Certificate Program

+The Project Leader Certificate Program provides the opportunity to develop your leadership knowledge and your project management skills.
 The certificate program is an interactive curriculum designed to build capacity of professionals working in the informal role of project manager.
 It includes all of the courses necessary to complete the Project Leader path on the Leadership Roadmap and prepares the “unofficial” project manager to:

 - Lead Yourself – understand and develop your personal change leadership style

 - Lead a Team – apply Franklin Covey’s project management methodology to plan, execute and close projects, communicate effectively, resolve conflicts, facilitate meetings, and lead others to achieve a shared goal

 - Lead across KU – learn how projects affect groups across campus and how your new skills enable you to lead within your project space

 Each session highlights a project management topic and includes experiential learning with practical strategies to apply to your own project.
 Participants are also required to complete up to two hours of supplemental material each week, including LinkedIn Learning courses and reading assignments.
 The program includes 12 class sessions divided across six days, each with a two-hour morning session and a two-hour afternoon session.
 Classes are conducted via Zoom.